 Shell’s upstream portfolio

-In 2017, Shell produced 3.7 MMboepd (million barrel of oil equivalent per day) from its worldwide operations.
-It’s important to consider that of the total production in 2017, 3 MMboepd, or 82%, was from operations outside of North America.
+Shell expects its new projects, which began in 2014, to contribute ~1 MMboepd by 2018.
+Also, they are expected to generate ~$10 billion of cash flows for the company.
+Shell produced 3.5 MMboepd (million barrel of oil equivalent per day) in 2Q17 from its worldwide operations.
+It’s essential to consider that of the total production in 2Q17, 2.8 MMboepd, or 82%, was from operations outside North America.

 Shell’s proved reserves

-In the next part, we’ll look at Shell’s expanding downstream portfolio.
+In the next article, we’ll look at Shell’s expanding downstream portfolio.